-Under Idaho's Complementary Act, the Attorney General maintains and administers a directory of tobacco manufacturers and brands that are in compliance with Idaho's MSA and Complementary Acts.
-At present, the Attorney General has certified 33 tobacco manufacturers and 149 tobacco brands.
+Under Idaho's tobacco sales laws, the Attorney General maintains and administers a directory of tobacco manufacturers and brands that are in compliance with Idaho law.
+At present, the Attorney General has certified 32 tobacco manufacturers and 142 tobacco brands.
 The directory is available on the tobacco webpage of the Attorney General's website.

-Attorney General The has been successfully litigating with the tobacco industry over the State's enforcement of Idaho's MSA Act.
-The industry had disputed the effectiveness of the State's efforts and sought to eliminate potentially tens of millions of dollars of Idaho's tobacco MSA payment.
+Attorney General The has been successfully litigating with the tobacco industry over the State's enforcement of certain Idaho tobacco law.
+The industry had disputed the effectiveness of the State's efforts and sought to eliminate potentially tens of millions of dollars of Idaho's tobacco MSA payments.
 After several years of litigation, the tobacco companies dropped their challenge to Idaho's payment for one year.
-This litigation required the Attorney General's commitment of thousands of hours of staff time and tens of thousands of dollars of litigation expenses.
-Ultimately, Idaho demonstrated its assiduous enforcement efforts by producing thousands of documents and by filing multiple pleadings with the arbitration panel, all of which evidenced and thoroughly explained the State's diligent enforcement activities.
-Because of the Attorney General's commitment to enforcing the MSA Act, Idaho's MSA payments at issue are being protected and will not be reduced.
+This litigation required Attorney General's commitment of the thousands of hours of staff time and tens of thousands of dollars of litigation expenses.
+Ultimately, Idaho demonstrated its assiduous enforcement and prevailed, thus protecting Idaho's MSA payments.